NetworkRADIUS/rs232-to-pdu/README.md

 ---

+## Power Options

+For each device, a list of power options (`devices.<id>.power_options`) are expected.
+At the minimum, a `on` and `of` options must be supplied with their corresponding state values.
+If the device supports it, a `cy` option should also be supplied to perform a power toggle (off then on).
+If no `cy` option is given, but a `cy` command is inputted, the tool with perform a manual toggle, involving turning the outlet off, then on, with a configurable delay.
+This configurable delay is stored under `power_options.cy_delay`.
+This value is a global and applies to all devices.
+---

 ## SNMP Command Buffering
 To prevent the SNMP agent from being overwhelmed by commands, this tool will not send a command to the SNMP agent until a response for the previous command has been received.
 As such, all queued commands will be stored in a priority